 It is also a fallacy that women cannot become pregnant if they have sex during their periods.
 For example, let's say your period lasts 7 days and sperm lasts 5 days.
 If your cycle is shorter than 28 days, you have the potential for pregnancy.

-The amount of flow during a woman's period will depend on genetic factors, her averall health, the length of her cycle and whether or not she is on the Pill, .
-The amount of flow can vary from month to month, but on average blood loss is less than three ounces.
+The amount of flow during a woman's period will depend on genetic factors, her overall health, the length of her cycle, and use of hormonal birth control.
+The amount of flow can vary from month to month, but on average blood loss is less than 3 ounces.

 Sex drive may be greater during menopause because women may not be worried about pregnancy, their children have left home, and they may feel more sexual.
-Like their younger counterparts though, sex drive is variable and somewomen might experience a decrease after menopause.
+Like their younger counterparts though, sex drive is variable and some women might experience a decrease after menopause.

 You know your body best.
 Keep track of your normal cycle so you will know when something changes.

 The Society of Obstetricians and Gynaecologists of Canada